Overview

 Titles such as For Honor and Kingdom Come: Deliverance inspired the core combat of Talon’s Blade.
 The starting point for the game design was the direction-based combat system.
 A system that relies on the directional inputs of the player to determine the direction the character attacks or defends.
 I knew I wanted the world of Talon’s Blade to be a place of powerful magical forces, so one of the challenges was crafting a magic system that synergized well with the melee combat system.
 From there, it was a matter of building out the supporting systems, such as the dialog, questing, and progression systems, that would keep the story and gameplay engaging throughout the player’s experience.

-Direction-Based Melee Combat:
+Direction-Based Melee Combat

 The goal of the Talon’s Blade combat system is to create fluid, immersive, and grounded fight sequences.
 The idea of direction-based combat greatly inspired me when I designed the combat of Talon’s Blade.
 Allowing the player to decide the direction of their strikes and blocks provides them with a greater level of control over their character.
 At the same time, enemies have this new degree of freedom and threat.
 This additional degree of freedom provided to players and enemies can result in a more immersive and grounded combat experience.

-Combo Activated Magic:
+Combo Activated Magic

 I wanted the world of Talon’s Blade to be a magical one, so I worked on making a magic system to complement the game’s core combat system.
 I didn’t want the magic to be a separate way of fighting, but rather something that blended with the already existing directional combat to add a new dimension to it.
 To this end, I based the magic system on player melee combos.
 As the player increases their combo counter by attacking, they can turn that combo into powerful spells.
 The higher the combo, the more powerful the spell becomes once cast as a combo finisher.